wrmack/helios-server-docs/docs/inst_django.md

 What it does:

-* collects all static files that are located in the static of folders of the installed apps and stores them in `STATIC_ROOT`.
+* collects all static files that are located in the static folders of the installed apps and stores them in the folder that is set as `STATIC_ROOT` (currently the /static folder).

 When to use:

-* `STATIC_ROOT` is empty
+* the `STATIC_ROOT` folder is empty
-* you have changed the static files in one of the installed app's static folders
+* or you have changed the static files in one of the installed app's static folders

 How to use: